seabassr/ChatBox/README.md

 Solo project for Computer Networks

 ## Description
 Both python scripts will display a basic GUI interface.
-Server.py will display the users currently in the server,<br />
-and will handle broadcasting messages to all users.
-Client.py will require the user to type in public IP address<br />
-to server, and will try to connect.
-If connection was successful, display the chatbox and allow user to send<br />
+Server.py will display the users currently in the server, and will handle broadcasting messages to all users.
+Client.py will require the user to type in public IP address to server, and will try to connect.
+If connection was successful, display the chatbox and allow user to send messages.
-messages.
 If not, program will alert the user.

 <img src="/Demo/Server.png" width="400" height="514"> <img src="/Demo/Client.png" width="400" height="496">